 (Source: Signify Press Release)

-No. GUV is a segment of UV-C electromagnetic wavelengths, while Near-UV is 405nm wavelength visible light.
+No. UV-C is electromagnetic wavelengths, while Near-UV is 405nm wavelength visible light.

-While GUV has proven to be highly effective at inactivating viruses and other pathogens, Near-UV has limited effectiveness against viruses, and requires long exposure times to be effective on surface bacteria.
+While UV-C has proven to be highly effective at inactivating viruses and other pathogens, Near-UV has limited effectiveness against viruses, and requires long exposure times to be effective on surface bacteria.

-We have developed a UL8802 Safety Certified GUV System designed to meet new UL 1598 standards.
+We have developed a UL8802 Safety Certified UV-C System designed to meet new UL 1598 standards.

 There are both low-pressure discharge “pin-based” and LED solutions available.

-The LED solutions, however, are limited, and the efficiency is orders of magnitude lower than GUV.
+The LED solutions, however, are limited, and the efficiency is orders of magnitude lower than UV-C.

-The CLS solution will use bi-pin sources and specialized materials to maximize the power distribution of the GUV.
-While they look like lamps, they do not produce visible light, so they are considered to be emitters.
+The Cooper Lighting Solutions will use bi-pin sources and specialized materials to maximize the power distribution of the UV-C. While they look like lamps, they do not produce visible light, so they are considered to be emitters.

 Similiar to light energy, we have tested IES files that provide the irradiance and the electrical power needed to operate each fixture.